broadinstitute/gatk-sv/README.md

 * IGV Visualization - generate IGV plots of each SV for individual sample, ideal for visualizing de novo small SVs.
 * Module09.visualize.wdl - generate RD plots and IGV plots, and combine them for easy review.

+## CI/CD
+This repository is maintained following the norms of continuous integration (CI) and continuous delivery (CD).
+The GATK-SV CI/CD pipeline is developed on Github Actions, and the workflows are available under the `.github/workflows` directory.
+Please refer to the [workflow's README](.github/workflows/README.md) for their current coverage and setup.

 ## <a name="troubleshooting">Troubleshooting</a>